RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+My excercise this morning was doing running up stairs... it was super hard.
+But good news is that this last week of in-shower jogging has improved my legs so my muscles are no longer the issue.
+Now it is my breathing that is the next problem.
+So this week is about improving my lungs' ability to handle aerobic activity.
+It won't be easy at all.

 ## #1

 New week new willpower.
 This morning I sat in the shower.
 But I did go to sleep